-Our Hardwood Roof Lanterns
+Hardwood Roof Lantern Gallery

 What Types of Hardwoods Are There?

-We manufacture roof lanterns in a variety of hardwoods, namely oak and timber.
-We can also manufacture using softwoods such as pine.
-Our hardwoods are picked for quality, to ensure that the product and its lifespan are extended as much as possible.
+Our hardwoods are hand-picked for quality, to ensure that the product and its lifespan are extended as much as possible.
 Hardwoods come from broad-leaved, deciduous trees.

-The main hardwood timbers are:
+The main hardwood materials are:

 - Ash